 Teacher resources help build cultural understanding and teacher capacity.

-Moving forward, Sturgeon Public School Division will continue to build cultural awareness and understanding in schools by exploring new initiatives and implementing best practices.
+Moving forward, Sturgeon Public Schools will continue to build cultural awareness and understanding in schools by exploring new initiatives and implementing best practices.
 These include: